Let’s get started!

 get set …

 The most important step for you to take is to ensure that your yacht club, regime and marina accounts are current and remain that way.
-No wet slips or lift slips will be reserved and assigned unless your accounts are within 30 days current.
+No wet slips, lift slips, or dry storage space will be reserved and assigned unless accounts are within 30 days current.

 Read these documents to make sure you understand the basic tenets on which the marina will operate.
 This is a compilation of terms and rules from prior Belle Isle Marina documents, with some changes, that you may not have been asked to review in the past.
 It’s a lot to read; it’s important to read and understand it.
-If you have questions, email firstname.lastname@example.org.
+Keep a copy for your files.
+Email questions to email@example.com.

 Marina Payment PoliciesLINK